All posts by happyholistichealth

 Life races on.

-Suddenly it is mid-year, the end of the year, ten years later, and that’s when we really feel confused about where did all that time go to.
+Suddenly it is mid-year, the end of the year, ten years later, and that’s when we really feel confused about where all that time went.

 Making the effort to stop and mark points in our life forces us to take the time to look at where we have been and how far we have come since the last time we examined our life.

-When clients I am working with are feeling despondent about their health I often read back some of their history notes taken months or years earlier, during their consultation, as it allows them the opportunity to actually recall how bad their health was in the past and how much better they are now.
-Frequently as they improved they stopped remembering how they had felt or how incapacitated they were when they first came to see me.
-When I remind them they are able to then appreciate their vast improvement and to go on with a renewed positive outlook.
+When my clients feel despondent about their health, I often read back their history notes taken months or years earlier, during their consultation.
+This allows them the opportunity to actually recall how bad their health was in the past and compare it to how much better they are now.
+Frequently as they improved, they stopped remembering how bad they had felt or how incapacitated they were when they first came to see me.
+When I remind them, they are able to then appreciate their vast improvement and to go on with a renewed positive outlook.
+Taking the time to review their life experience provides them with life marking points for later.

-I don’t see this as simply a time issue however.
+However, I don’t see this as simply a time issue.
 All too many of us are our own harshest critics.
-We set standards and expectations for ourselves at impossible levels, we fail to recognize our achievements, let alone acknowledge them.
+We set standards and expectations for ourselves at impossible levels and we fail to recognise our achievements, let alone acknowledge them.

-If we stop and assess where we are in life, what we now do differently, what we have learnt, how we view the world around us, or engage with the people we encounter differently, we then have marking points that we can use to compare and notice changes within ourselves.
-It allows us to realize that although we feel that we are simply racing through our life we are in fact changing and growing also.
-When we take this time it affords us a chance to recognize ourselves as the wonderful person we are and perhaps to judge our faults less harshly.
+When we pause and assess where we are in life, what we now do differently, what we’ve learnt, how we view the world around us or engage with the people we encounter differently, we create a marker that we can use to compare and notice changes within ourselves.
+It allows us to realise that although we feel we are racing through our life in fact we are also changing and growing.
+When we take this pause it affords us a chance to recognise ourselves as the wonderful person we are and perhaps to judge our faults less harshly.

-Our lives go on now 24/7.
-Everything seems to be available all hours of the day or night.
-Stores don’t close up for the weekend any more; movies run non-stop; we can find what we want at any hour, day or night.
+Our lives now run 24/7.
+Everything seems to be available at all hours of the day or night.
+Stores no longer close up on the weekend; movies run non-stop and we can find what we want at any hour, day or night.
 The world is on permanent ‘GO’.
-Nobody seems to be making the space to ask ‘where have I come from, and where might I go from here’.
+Nobody seems to make the space to ask, ‘Where have I come from, and where might I go from here’.

-The lyrics of the opening verse of ‘Tapestry’ by Carole King have always resonated for me, and whenever I hear them I cannot help but pause and reflect on my own life tapestry.
+The lyrics of the opening verse of ‘Tapestry’ by Carole King have always resonated with me, and whenever I hear them, I cannot help but pause and reflect on my own life tapestry.

 My life has been a tapestry